scipy-conference/scipy_proceedings/papers/matthew_shannon/mshannon.rst

 no aliphatic side groups, and are not fully dehydrogenated.
 In addition, the fullerenes C\ :sub:`60` and C\ :sub:`70` are added.

-Whilst several more sophisticated emission models are available in the full Python suite, here a PAH's emission spectrum is calculated from the vibrational temperature it reaches after absorbing a single 7 eV photon and making use of the thermal approximation (e.g.,
+While several more sophisticated emission models are available in the full Python suite, here a PAH's emission spectrum is calculated from the vibrational temperature it reaches after absorbing a single 7 eV photon and making use of the thermal approximation (e.g.,